 Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per common share is computed by dividing the net loss by the weighted average number of common shares outstanding for the period and, if dilutive, potential common shares outstanding during the period.
 Potentially dilutive securities consist of the incremental common shares issuable upon exercise of common stock equivalents such as stock options, warrants and convertible debt instruments.
 Potentially dilutive securities are excluded from the computation if their effect is anti-dilutive.
 As a result, the basic and diluted per share amounts for all periods presented are identical.
-For the years ended June 30, 2017 and 2016, there were 149,517 and 150,279 warrants outstanding, 572,000 and 572,000 stock options and thirteen and six convertible notes payable that are convertible into 4,388,155 and 1,799,508 common shares, respectively which are considered dilutive securities which were excluded from the computation since the effect is anti-dilutive.
+For the years ended June 30, 2018 and 2017, there were 145,517 and 149,517 warrants, respectively, outstanding, 572,000 and 572,000 stock options outstanding, respectively, and 20 and 13 convertible notes payable, respectively, which notes are convertible into 103,698,414 and 4,388,155 shares of the Company's common stock, respectively, which are considered dilutive securities which were excluded from the computation since the effect is anti-dilutive.